The Law Foundation has established a fund of $100,000 per year to support legal research in British Columbia.

 (g) Detailed budget, including rates of pay for students

-(h) If the grant is to be part of a larger research budget, the total amount of the research budget and the other funding sources
+(h) If the grant is to be part of a larger research budget, the total amount of the research budget and the other funding sources, and whether those other funding sources are confirmed

 (i) Plan for distribution of research